BIBA

 4. Protects Resale Value: Damaged alloy wheels can reduce your car's part-exchange value and may result in extra charges when returning a leased vehicle.

-Alloy Wheel insurance is particularly useful if you frequently drive in urban areas with tight parking or roads with high curbs where wheel damage can happen all too easily.
+Alloy Wheel insurance is particularly useful if youe everyday driving means you are frequently in urban areas with tight parking or roads with high curbs where wheel damage can happen all too easily.

 Alloy Wheels have been around for over a century.